yoonghan/yoonghan.github.io/README.md

 In case there is a need to generate a new backstopJS approved page.

 1. In github, go to _Actions_ tab.
-2. Select 'Create approved snapshot'.
+2. Select 'Create Approved Snapshot By File'.
 3. Click on 'Run workflow'
-4. Enter the vercel/public website to generate an approved website.
-All foreslash needs to be escaped with a single-backslash, e.g. https:\/\/www.walcron.com to https:\\/\\/www.walcron.com
+4. Enter the vercel/public website to generate an approved website domain.
+Without http, e.g. https:\/\/www.walcron.com to www.walcron.com
+5. Manually enter a valid branch it can checkout, e.g. develop.

 Updating backstopJS snapshot.